 While you may think of Bali as just being beer, bikinis and beaches, it actually has another side to it.
 You’ll find volcanos to climb, rice fields to explore, jungles and waterfalls to discover and a million other amazing outdoor activities to help you reconnect with nature.
 Just dig a little deeper!

 22. Don’t drink the tap water

 This one is self-explanatory.
 Don’t do it!
-Go to the local mini mart or Circle K and stock up on big bottles of water to help you stay hydrated (cos it’s real hot and humid in Bali and you need to drink lots of water).
+Go to the local mini-mart or Circle K and stock up on big bottles of water to help you stay hydrated (cos it’s really hot and humid in Bali and you need to drink lots of water).
 You’ll also need to use bottled water to take medicines etc.

 23. Sometimes parts of the island will close